DCC-Lab/RayTracing/docs/README-documentation.md

 ### Build local

 Anyone can build the documentation locally.
-From the docs directory, with appropriate tools installed, type:
+From the docs directory, with the requirements installed in your python environment, type:
 ```
+make clean  # (optional, remove previous build)
 make html
 ```
 Then you can open `_build/html/index.html`.

 > For some reasons on my computer I have to leave the folder `docs` and call `docs/make html`

+### Updating the documentation

+1. (Optional, if new classes were added) **Add new modules in `reference.rst`**

+1. (Optional, if new methods were added) **Regenerate the stub files**
+   1. Requirements
+   2. Path
+   3. Commands
+   4. Push to repo

+2.

 ### Technical details